-- give a true and fair view, in accordance with relevant legal and statutory requirements and the Code of Practice on Local Authority Accounting in the United Kingdom 2020-21, of the financial position of arc21 as at 31 March 2021 and its income and expenditure for the year then ended; and - have been properly prepared in accordance with the Local Government (Accounts and Audit) Regulations (Northern Ireland) 2015 and the Department for Communities' directions issued thereunder.
+- give a true and fair view, in accordance with relevant legal and statutory requirements and the Code of Practice on Local Authority Accounting in the United Kingdom 2021-22, of the financial position of arc21 as at 31 March 2022 and its income and expenditure for the year then ended; and - have been properly prepared in accordance with the Local Government (Accounts and Audit) Regulations (Northern Ireland) 2015 and the Department for Communities' directions issued thereunder.

-Basis of opinion
+Basis for opinion

-I conducted my audit in accordance with International Standards on Auditing (UK) (ISAs).
+I conducted my audit in accordance with International Standards on Auditing (ISAs) (UK).
 My responsibilities under those standards are further described in the Auditor's responsibilities for the audit of the financial statements section of this certificate.
-My staff and I are independent of arc21 in accordance with the ethical requirements of the Financial Reporting Council's Revised Ethical Standard 2019, and have fulfilled our other ethical responsibilities in accordance with these requirements.
+My staff and I are independent of arc21 in accordance with the ethical requirements of the Financial Reporting Council's Ethical Standard, and have fulfilled our other ethical responsibilities in accordance with these requirements.
 I believe that the audit evidence obtained is sufficient and appropriate to provide a basis for my opinion.